-The Legal Services staff includes two attorneys and one support staff.
-NHMA attorneys are available to answer inquiries and provide general legal assistance to elected and appointed officials from member towns, cities and village districts.
+NHMA's staff includes two attorneys who are available to answer inquiries and provide general legal assistance by e-mail and telephone to elected and appointed officials from member towns, cities, and village districts.

-Occasionally, NHMA attorneys submit amicus curiae (“friend of the court”) briefs to the New Hampshire Supreme Court on behalf of member municipalities.
-If your town/city is involved in a lawsuit that reaches the Supreme Court and includes a municipal issue of statewide significance, please let us know.
+NHMA attorneys submit amicus curiae ("friend of the court") briefs to the New Hampshire Supreme Court on behalf of member municipalities in cases that involve issues of general municipal significance.
+If your municipality is involved in such a case and it reaches the Supreme Court, please let us know.

 The New Hampshire and U.S. Supreme Courts issue opinions that change, interpret, and occasionally strike down laws affecting municipalities.
 NHMA legal staff follows these opinions as they are issued, and summarizes them in the Court Update section of our NHMA member site.
 Summaries are usually posted within a few days of the release of the opinion.
 NHMA members are encouraged to log in regularly for new developments!